brandoncc/butler.nvim/README.md

 ### Stopping project servers

 Stopping servers kills their processes and then deletes their buffers.
+The processes are stopped using the kill signals provided in the configuration.
+The signals are each tried until the process is successfully killed or there are no more signals to try.

 ```vim
 lua require("butler").stop()